Are you, like me, somehow confused about how to balance the biblical instruction to believe in God and the advice we hear to “believe in yourself”?

 3. Even while you can, trust Him to make it good

 After preparing for your job interview till you are sure you can, still trust him because your human ability and intelligence can’t match his ability to give you the job.
 You go there with the mindset, “I have prepared and I’m ready but God will make it good and give me the job.”
-“I’m sure I’ve learned how to drive.
+Or, “I’m sure I’ve learned how to drive.
 But God will preserve me and give me balance”